 Summer Following Junior Year

-- Take the June administration of the LSAT if you are prepared, or build your study skills throughout the summer so that you can take the test in September or October.
+- Find current LSAT dates and take the June administration if you are prepared, or build your study skills throughout the summer so that you can take the test in early fall term.

-- Write or update your professional resume.
+- Update your resume, emphasizing skills that are useful for law.
 For tips and examples, download the Levett Career Center's Resume Guide.

 Senior Year Fall Term